sazidthe1/sazidthe1.github.io/content/about/index.md

 showToc: false
 ---

-I'm an Analyst at MMC - Asia and the Pacific, dedicated to providing independent and high-quality data, information, and analysis on mixed migration.
+I'm an Information Management Professional at MMC - Asia and the Pacific, dedicated to providing independent and high-quality data, information, and analysis on mixed migration.
 I find joy in working with data that positively impacts people’s lives.
 Currently, my focus is on `adding details later`.

 Also, I'm passionate about open source and knowledge-sharing, I strive to contribute to the community.